Skip to main content

 SynapPermanentError

-• The memory was deleted before retrieval
+• A previously available context resource was deleted before retrieval

 How to handle: